nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [Kubermatic Kubernetes Platform 🌟](https://github.com/Kubermatic/Kubermatic) is an open source project to centrally manage the global automation of thousands of Kubernetes clusters across multicloud, on-prem and edge with unparalleled density and resilience.
 - [thenewstack.io: Kubermatic Kubernetes Platform Beats Complexity Through Automation](https://thenewstack.io/kubermatic-kubernetes-platform-beats-complexity-through-automation/)

+### Kubermatic Kubeone
+- [==kubermatic/kubeone== 🌟](https://github.com/kubermatic/kubeone) Kubermatic KubeOne automate cluster operations on all your cloud, on-prem, edge, and IoT environments.
+- [youtube.com: How to Write Software That Sets Up Kubernetes Anywhere with Kubermatic Kubeone](https://www.youtube.com/watch?v=BJufhuPK2DY&t=250s&ab_channel=Kubermatic) Kubernetes is a complex system.
+But installing Kubernetes doesn’t need to be hard.
+In this short clip, our Software Engineer Marko Mudrinić explains how to use existing tools to make tasks easier for you.
+He provides you with some insights on the learnings we made while creating KubeOne, an open source and infrastructure-agnostic cluster lifecycle management tool for single and HA Kubernetes clusters.

 ## Usernetes
 - [rootless-containers/usernetes](https://github.com/rootless-containers/usernetes) Kubernetes installable under $HOME, without the root privileges